aanker/xwordlist/docs/help.md

 Use the `html-XX` to further refine which text to pull from a web page by limiting to only text within specified tags.
 For instance, use `html-b` to only return text inside all `<b>` and `</b>` blocks.
 You can chain multiple tags by separating them with the underscore character, for example `html-i_em` will get all content in either `<i>` or `<em>` blocks.

 #### **--regex** pattern
 Refine which text to keep by using regex patterns.
-Whereas other options such as `--container` or `--webextract` will grab all of the text within whatever containers and/or elements specified, `--regex` allows you to narrow down to particular parts of text text strings to keep.
+Whereas other options such as `--container` or `--webextract` will grab all of the text within whatever containers and/or elements specified, `--regex` allows you to narrow down to particular parts of text strings to keep.
 For examples of patterns to use, see regex examples. (*TK: regex examples*)

 #### **--convert** "chars" (optional)
 Take any block of text and turn it into a list of words.
 If `"chars"` is not specified, the software uses spaces to separate text into words and in most cases, that will suffice.
 If you do need to specify `"chars"`, put all characters to be used as delimiters inside the quotes.
 For instance, if you want to separate text blocks connected by either dashes or spaces, you would use `--convert "- "`.